wlanboy/eurekaclient/README.md

 In a Cloud Native world, the microservices are hidden behind one or more load balancers.
 Therefore, we need a client that handles the registration of the microservices and uses the load balancer addresses as the destination url.

 ## new java version
-If you are looking for a spring boot application doing this stuff use /eurekaclientjava
+If you are looking for a spring boot application doing this stuff use: https://github.com/wlanboy/eurekaclientjava

 ## run
 ```